 The standard tuition and compulsory fees for the current academic year:

-For programs with Experiential Learning (Work Placement/Internship): Costs for accommodation, if needed, travel and related expenses is at the student's own expense.
+For programs with Experiential Learning (Work Placement/Internship): Costs for accommodation, if needed, travel and related expenses are at the student's own expense.
 It is recommended for most programs, that students have access to a laptop or desktop computer while away from home during experiential learning periods.

 Textbooks and other materials are in addition to Tuition Fees.
-Textbook prices may be found through the Bookstore website.
+Textbook prices may be found on the Bookstore website.

 Please be aware that tuition and compulsory fees are subject to adjustment each year.
 The College reserves the right to change, amend or alter fees as necessary without notice or prejudice.